rugbyprof/5143-OperatingSystems/Assignments/04-Shell_Assignment.md

     - An act of or the result obtained by parsing a string or a text.

 We will break a sentence (string) into it's parts:

-- command
+>- command
 - arguments
 - flags

+- Command:
-- Command - This is the part of the string that tells the interpreter what specific action it wants to perform.
-This is the first item in the string.
+    - This is the part of the string that tells the interpreter what specific action it wants to perform.
+    - This is the first item in the string.
+- Arguments:
-- Arguments - This is one or more items that the command needs to perform it's action.
-They typically follow the command but they don't always have to.
+    - This is one or more items that the command needs to perform it's action.
+    - They typically follow the command but they don't always have to.

 What we won't implement in Version 1: